merlimat/pulsar-python-tutorial/README.md

 ## Producer

 The next step is to start the producer.
-In this example, we will start ingesting sample data into a topic where the consumer has already created a subscription.

-The producer code is available at [producer_tutorial.py](producer_tutorial.py):
+In this example, we will start ingesting sample data into a topic where the consumer has already created a subscription.The producer code is available at [producer_tutorial.py](producer_tutorial.py):

 ```python
 import pulsar